 Cabbage & Condoms was founded by an ex-politician and philanthropist who decide it was time to talk issues like sexual health, anti-corruption and sustainability.
 All these social issues have talked in a fun and irreverent way.

 This place tends to get very busy but, you don’t need to book in advance, there’s outside seating if you want to enjoy the view.

 Help Live Coffee

 Help Live is much more than just a coffee shop.
 They are an organisation that provides education, healthcare and housing to disadvantaged children of the Karen ethnic group.

 The organisation work majority at the Thai and Myanmar border, supporting an orphanage in this region.
 The main goals of this project are that with this opportunity children can start their own business, sustain themselves and support their communities in the future.

 In order to do this, they open coffee kiosks.
 They are located in the Silom area and Chong Nonsi BTS Station, you can stop by from 6:00 am to 2:00 pm, Monday to Friday.
 An additional kiosk located near the flower market (Pak Khlong Talad) is open daily from 7:00 am to 9:00 pm.

 This is a good opportunity to help a cause and you even don’t have to spend much, the coffee is really cheap and tasty.

 Why you should eat at Ethical Eateries in Bangkok

 In fact, you should eat at ethical eateries everywhere not only in Bangkok.
 Sometimes big cities like Bangkok can’t be easy.
 But, as a traveller, you have an important role to play.
 It’s your duty to help local communities and it is so simple.
-When you are supporting these social businesses you are giving back to local community, only by eaten and drinking at this places.
+When you are supporting these social businesses you are giving back to the local community, only by eaten and drinking at these places.